rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to find virtual-machines and it's properties](/img/api-find-virtual-machines.png)

 2. I created a JSON structure of a request body for applying the protection policy against a virtual machine without a protection group to make a simple example for this blog post.
 Note that this JSON body structure created the association of the asset, which is a virtual machine, against the protection policy.
 The two other parameters entered here were the consistency **(CRASH vs APPLICATION)** and technology for protection **(VMWARE_CBT vs VOLUME)**.
 The three values obtained from previous response of the previous API `POST /backup-recovery/v1beta1/protection-policies` associated with SNAPSHOT, BACKUP and CLOUD would be used as part of this request body.
 Each of this protection will be identified with schedule id marked 1,2 and 3 as shown below.
-There are other options available as part of this JSON structure of this request body, and they are documented in this interactive guide for this API.
+There are other options available as part of this JSON structure of this request body, and they are documented in the Payload tab of this interactive guide for this [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/DataManagementJobCreate/).

-   **Note:** As of March 2024, value of type from *virtualization/virtual-machine* was translated to *hybrid-cloud/virtual-machine*.
+> **Note:** As of March 2024, value of type from *virtualization/virtual-machine* was translated to *hybrid-cloud/virtual-machine*.
+Note

 ```json
 {